-Plus, it depends if you have a job already.
-Some people move here in the blind: no home, no work, no clue… We prefer to know our budget and look around.
+Plus, it depends if you have an established job.
+Some people move to Asheville in the blind: no home, no work, no plan… That’s cool, too.
+We prefer to know our budget and look around.

-If you don’t have these luxuries of already having work lined up or the chance to find housing beforehand, you can still find a mix with an open mind.
+If you don’t have these luxuries of already having work lined up or the chance to find housing beforehand, you can still find a mix of Asheville housing options with an open mind.

 How Do You Get Around In Asheville?